MHKiT-Software/MHKiT/docs/_sources/mhkit-python/api.loads.rst.txt

 General
 """"""""""""
-The loads general submodule contains general loads calculations that can be applied to most MEC devices.
+The loads general submodule contains general loads calculations that can be applied to most MRE devices.

 .. autosummary::
    :nosignatures: